yunusovbekir/todo/README.md

 This is a mini, modest to-do app that I have built to show my basic skills.

 ## Details about the app
-1. User can register on the app.
-Can update his/her information.
+1. User can register on the app, can update his/her information.
 2. User can create a task, set a deadline, update the task, delete the task.
 3. Give permission other users to either only read or read and comment on the task by adding username.
 4. Users can comment on a task (if he/she is allowed)